atlassistant/atlas-sdk/README.md

 *pip maybe...*

-`git clone` this repository and run `pip install -r requirements.txt`.
+`git clone` this repository and run `python setup.py install`.
 To make `atlas_sdk` available as a package, you must run `python setup.py develop` inside this folder.

 After this last command, you may use `from atlas_sdk import SkillClient` from your skill.